open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [OpenTelemetry Sums](#sums) follows this logic:

-- If the aggregation temporality is cumulative and the sum is monotonic, it MUST be converted to a Prometheus Sum.
+- If the aggregation temporality is cumulative and the sum is monotonic, it MUST be converted to a Prometheus Counter.
 - If the aggregation temporality is cumulative and the sum is non-monotonic, it MUST be converted to a Prometheus Gauge.
 - If the aggregation temporality is delta and the sum is monotonic, it SHOULD be converted to a cumulative temporality and become a Prometheus Sum
 - Otherwise, it MUST be dropped.